 What are Construction Draws?
 Key Processes and Challenges Explained

 If you’ve been in construction long enough, chances are you’ve already dealt with construction draws, even if you don’t call them that.
-It’s one of those terms that pops up around contracts, payments, and bank-financed projects, usually when you’re knee-deep in paperwork or waiting on a bill.
+They’re a standard part of how payments are managed on larger projects, especially those funded through construction loans or milestone-based contracts.

 Let’s walk you through how construction draws actually work, what’s required at each stage, and why even experienced builders run into headaches with them.